 IDEAS AND INSPIRATIONS

 In terms of artists whose work I admire, American watercolour artist, Andrew Wyeth is a big inspiration to me.
 I appreciate the sense of mood he captures in his simple compositions.
 In addition to this, I enjoy the works of Albrecht Durer.
-Not only was he technically good in his paintings but he creates beautiful subtle tones which create movement.
+Not only was he technically good in his paintings but he creates beautiful subtle tones which create incredible movement.
 Overall, in terms of landscape artists, I enjoy the works of Allan Ingham and Helen Attingham.
-Additionally, I appreciate the light and dark tones of Turner’s and Caravaggio’s paintings.
-However, this list of artists I respect could continue on for a long time!
+Additionally, I relish the light and dark tones of Turner’s and Caravaggio’s paintings.
+However, this list of artists I respect could continue for a long time!

 FROM SKETCH TO PAINTING

 Before I commence with painting, I initially sketch and layout any ideas I have.
 However, I generally don’t like to ‘waste time’ by analysing things and really would rather proceed with the painting.
-Although, with watercolour, you can’t afford to make mistakes and you cannot just paint over or scrape mistakes off such as you could do when painting with oils.
+Although, with watercolour, you can’t afford to make mistakes and you cannot just paint over or scrape mistakes off, such as you could do when painting with oils.